rib/git-subdir/README.md

 Be verbose.

 -b; --branch
-The branch to fetch and optionally maintain integration changes on.
+The branch to fetch and maintain integration changes on.
 By default this is *master*

 --upstream-branch
 If an &lt;upstream-repository&gt; has been specified then it’s also possible to specify which upstream branch to monitor.
 By default this is *master*